Mainz Römisches Theater station: Rail operations

 Trains run to the northwest to Mainz Hauptbahnhof, Wiesbaden Hauptbahnhof, Koblenz Hauptbahnhof and to Saarbrücken Hauptbahnhof.

-Tracks 2, 3 and 4 are not yet adapted for access for the disabled.
-A lift from the listed pedestrian underpass only currently exists to the platform for track 1.
+All platforms are accessible for the disabled.
+After initially there was a lift from the heritage-listed pedestrian underpass only to platform 1, work began in early 2012 to install two lifts to platforms 2 to 4.
+The new lifts to platforms 2 to 4 have been usable by passengers since December 2012.

 Regional and S-Bahn services

 Regional rail services are as follows:

-The places written small are not served regularly.

 Buses

 The station is connected by the Mainz public transport network through two nearby bus stops: